A Quick Intro and Answers for Common Questions

-Orthodontics is the branch of dental science that is focused on correcting and preventing misalignment of teeth.
+Orthodontics is the branch of dental science focused on correcting and preventing misalignment of teeth.

 - Straighten crooked or misaligned teeth

-- Correct problems related to “bite” – the way teeth come together
+- Correct problems related to the way teeth come together ("bite")

 - Close any gaps between teeth